Airnorth Logo

 In its early days, Airnorth operated primarily as a charter airline.
 A diverse fleet of aircraft provided connections between various locations in the Northern Territory.

 During the 1980s and 1990s, the airline flourished, expanding its horizons.
-A historic milestone for Northern Territory aviation was introducing a computerized reservation system in 1992, leading the way in technology integration.
+A historic milestone for Northern Territory aviation was the introduction of a computerized reservation system in 1992, which led the way in technology integration.

 Meaning and History